net-daemon/homeassistant-addon/README.md

 # NetDaemon

-This is the dotnet application daemon project for Home Assistant.
-This project makes it possible to make automations using the .NET Core (3.1) framework and c#.
+Netdaemon provides capability to write home automations in C# for Home Assistant.
+The daemon is currently only distributed through Hassio add-on and as a stand-alone docker container.

 ## Docs